kmedeksaite/cypress-training/README.md

 Cypress is now installed.
 Now, add these scripts to `package.json`: `"cypress": "cypress open"` and `"cy:test": "cypress run"`.
 These scripts will make our lives easier when we need to open the Cypress UI or execute tests in headless mode.

 After adding the scripts, run `npm run cypress` or `yarn cypress`.
 There will be a small setup that cypress will arrange for you automatically.
 After the setup is done you should see a cypress window opened, a new file, and a new folder in your project.
-You new project structure will be:
+The new project strucure should look like this:

 ```
 /